Douglas Fir Plywood - Why Is There a Shortage, and What's the Best Alternative?

 - Employment in BC sawmills and wood preservation fell by approximately 32% between 2017 and late 2025.

-Shrinking Timber Supply
+3. Timber Supply is Shrinking

 - Wildfire damage in 2023 and 2024